conductor-sdk/conductor-python/README.md

 By commenting the lines that execute the workflow and stop the task polling mechanism, we can re-run the app and run the workflow from the Conductor UI.
 The task is executed successfully.

-## Running workflows on Orkes Conductor
+## Running Workflows on Orkes Conductor

 For running the workflow in Orkes Conductor,